leobewater/udemy-microfrontends-with-react-part2/README.md

 - Wait and then create access key for CLI
 - Copy the "Access key ID", "Secret access key" to github -> Settings -> "Actions secrets and variables"
 - Add new "Secret Key": AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_S3_BUCKET_NAME

+# Action -> Cloudfront (Manual way)
+- Cloudfront caches the changes
+- After running any git actions, you need to manually run Invalidations in Cloudfront for the index.html since the filename never get changes.
+All the other js files already built with new hash so no need to invalidate them.
+- just invalidate the index file: /container/latest/index.html
+# (Automatically way)
+- Add the create-invalidation in the deployment yml file